okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 **Claims**

 * `htm`: HTTP method.
 The HTTP method of the request that the JWT is attached to.
-Supported value: `POST`
+This value is always `POST`.
 * `htu`: HTTP URI.
 The `/token` endpoint URL for the Okta authorization server that you want to use.
-Supported value: `http://${yourOktaDomain}/oauth2/{$authServerId}/v1/token`
+Example: `http://${yourOktaDomain}/oauth2/{$authServerId}/v1/token`
 * `iat`: Issued at.
 Identifies the time at which the JWT is issued.
 The time appears in seconds since the Unix epoch.
 The Unix epoch is the number of seconds that have elapsed since January 1, 1970 at midnight UTC.

-4. In the **VERIFY SIGNATURE** section, paste the Public Key (X.509 PEM Format) from the previous section in the first box.
+4. In the **VERIFY SIGNATURE** section, paste the public key (X.509 PEM format) from the previous section in the first box.
-5. Paste the Private Key (X.509 PEM Format) in the second box.
+5. Paste the private key (X.509 PEM format) in the second box.
 6. Copy the JWT that appears in the **Encoded** section.

 ### Build the request